Angus Topshee: Naval career

-He went on to be Director of Operations for Exercise RIMPAC in 2012, commander of CFB Halifax in late 2012 and deputy director of the Strategy, Policy and Plans Directorate at North American Aerospace Defense Command in 2015.
-He became commander of the Canadian Fleet Pacific in July 2018, commander of Maritime Forces Pacific in May 2021 and Commander of the Royal Canadian Navy in May 2022.
+Topshee went on to be Director of Operations for Exercise RIMPAC in 2012 and the commander of CFB Halifax in late 2012.
+He was awarded the Meritorious Service Medal on 19 December 2013.
+He became deputy director of the Strategy, Policy and Plans Directorate at North American Aerospace Defense Command in 2015 and was appointed as an Officer of the Order of Military Merit on 12 October 2017.
+He then became commander of the Canadian Fleet Pacific in July 2018, commander of Maritime Forces Pacific in May 2021 and Commander of the Royal Canadian Navy in May 2022.

-Topshee was awarded the Meritorious Service Medal on 19 December 2013.
-He was appointed as an Officer of the Order of Military Merit on 12 October 2017, and he was made a Commander on 23 September 2022.
+On 13 May 2026, Topshee was named Vice-Chief of Canada's Defence Staff.
+Rear Admiral Dan Charlebois was named Commander of the Royal Canadian Navy as his replacement.

 Awards and decorations

-Topshee's personal awards and decorations include the following:
+Topshee's has received the following personal awards and decorations across his military career: